2007 Kurram Agency conflict: April 7

 Early in the day, Bell AH-1 Cobra helicopters attacked the positions of sectarian fighters in Parachinar before army and paramilitary forces in armoured personnel carriers secured the city.
 The sectarian groups were reportedly using heavy weaponry such as mortars and rocket-propelled grenades.
 A rocket attack on a home in Parachinar killed 14 people, including two women and four children.
 The government announced that anyone seen violating the curfew would be shot at by authorities.
 According to a FATA official, 40 people had been killed and 70 were wounded during the two day of fighting.

 April 8

 Violence between sectarian fighters cooled down in Parachinar but intensified across Upper and Lower Kurram as tribal elders attempted to resolve the situation.
-Clashes in Piwar and Kirman left four and three people dead in the villages respectively, while mortar fire on a house in Alam Sher killed one person.
+Clashes in Pewar and Kirman left four and three people dead in the villages respectively, while mortar fire on a house in Alam Sher killed one person.
 Fighting in Sadda killed six people and led to electricity being disabled in the town.
-Additional clashes were reported in Teri Mangal, Balish Khel, Bashra, Mali Khel, Kadman and Para Chamkani among other areas.
+Additional clashes were reported in Tari Mangal, Balish Khel, Bashra, Mali Khel, Kadman and Para Chamkani among other areas.
 PTI chairman Imran Khan suggested that the conflict could be manufactured by the United States in order to harm Pakistan's relations with Iran.